T

 landmark

-A stunning example of Italo-Byzantine architecture, this cathedral is famous for its opulent design, golden mosaics, and rich history.
-Entry to the main church is free, but there are charges for the museum, treasury, and Pala d'Oro.
+A breathtaking example of Italo-Byzantine architecture, this cathedral is renowned for its opulent design, golden mosaics, and rich history.
+It was once the chapel of the Doge.

 3. Midday